Super Jennie Cup vs Diva Cup: Menstrual Cup Comparison

 We’ll get more into the details about sizing and firmness, in relation to the Diva Cup.
 But there are two reasons why you might consider this cup over the others:

 - If you have a heavy period.
-The large Super Jennie has a higher capacity than many other menstrual cups.
+The large has a higher capacity than many other menstrual cups.

 - If you want a very soft cup.
 Perhaps the firmer cups cause cramping?
-Then, you’ll want to consider the Super Jennie, which is one of the softest menstrual cups you can buy.
+Then, you’ll want to consider this one, which is one of the softest menstrual cups you can buy.

-It can be quite difficult to find the Super Jennie Menstrual Cup in stores because it’s relatively new.
+It can be quite difficult to find the it in stores because it’s relatively new.
 In our experience, it’s best to find it on Amazon.
 You’ll be able to find all the colours, styles and sizes.

 Diva Cup Introduction